norlab-ulaval/libnabo/README.md

 Python bindings
 ===============

-libnabo includes python bindings that are compiled if python is available.
+libnabo includes python bindings that are compiled if Python is available.
 The resulting module is called pynabo, you can see an example in `python/test.py`.
 You can find more information in the docstring-based documentation: